hackolade/docs/Studio/Softwareregistration.md

 &nbsp;

 ## &#54;.
-Licenses on Virtual Machines (or physical computer accessed via RDP or equivalent) ##
+Licenses on Virtual Machines (or physical computer accessed via RDP or equivalent)

-Our licensing is enforced through registration on our license server of a combination of unique identifiers, including the UUID of the computer where Hackolade is installed, a client workstation identification for the PC accessing the application, and the user login.
-Each unknown combination reserves one seat on our license server, until you reach the total number of seats purchased for the submitted license key.
+**Important note:** installing Hackolade on a central computer (whether on a PC or a server, whether the machine is virtual or physical, and whether on premises or in the Cloud) does **not** change the terms of our [License Agreement](<Licenseagreement.md>).&nbsp; Specifically, that license metric is per "per seat", and that a license must be obtained for each device on or from which the Product is used or accessed.
+When the Product is accessed remotely across using Terminal Server, Remote Desktop, Citrix XenDesktop or an equivalent method, a separate Product license is required to be assigned to each device from which the application is accessed, i.e. not the virtual machine on which the Product is installed.

 &nbsp;

-As per this [article](<https://pubs.vmware.com/workstation-9/index.jsp?topic=/com.vmware.ws.using.doc/GUID-533B2C4F-7BD5-41EB-8392-2B9FE687AE50.html> "target=\"\_blank\""):  "Each virtual machine has a universal unique identifier (UUID).
-The UUID is generated when you initially power on the virtual machine...
-Suspending and resuming a virtual machine does not trigger the process that generates a UUID...
-If you do not move or copy the virtual machine to another location, the UUID remains constant."

-&nbsp;

-**Important:** the one thing to remember though is: before you delete a user login on a VM, or delete an entire VM, make sure to release the Hackolade key(s) via Help \> Software Key Validation \> Release.
+**Important:** before you delete a user login on a VM, or delete an entire VM, make sure to release the Hackolade key(s) via Help \> Software Key Validation \> Release.
 This is the only way for you to free up the seats of that user, and make it available for another one.

 &nbsp;